Industry Connections

 -

-First-Line ADC Data in mTNBC Gives Practitioners Hope about Improved Patient Outcomes
+First-line ADC Data Provides Hope for Improved Patient Outcomes in mTNBC

 Triple-negative breast cancer (TNBC) is the most aggressive breast cancer subtype and is more likely to recur and to metastasize than other types of breast cancer.
 Five-year survival for patients with metastatic TNBC is estimated to be 15%, which emphasizes the unmet clinical need for novel first-line therapies in this space.
 Clinical trial data presented at both the European Society for Medical Oncology Congress 2025 and the 2025 San Antonio Breast Cancer Symposium® on antibody–drug conjugates in the first-line setting have provided reasons for optimism, however.